Players (Canadian) Formula Atlantic Series Race

 - March 75B (Gilles Villeneuve): Gilles Villeneuve (Lasalle, Montréal, Quebec) ran a March 75B in the Players Canadian Formula Atlantic series in 1975, with some support from Ecurie Canada.
 He was sponsored by Skiroule Snowmobiles, the Quebec company founded by Rejean Houle and sold to the Coleman Company of Wichita, Kansas in 1972.
 Skiroule used a signature shade of green, and Villeneuve's 75B was repainted in this colour.
 Villeneuve won the Gimli race in this car.
 His 75B was advertised by The Race Shop (Adrian, MI) with two Swindon engines in January 1976, and in March 1976 by Doug Shierson, who had presumably taken it in part exchange on Villeneuve's new 76B.
 Subsequent history unknown.

-- March 75B (Syd Demovsky): Syd Demovsky (Chicago, IL) started 1975 in a Doug Shierson Racing March 75B but left the team after two races.
-This is probably the #9 car hired by DSR to Ian Grob for Mont-Tremblant 06 Jul 1975 but he failed to qualify, after which it was sold to Cliff Hansen (Laguna Beach, Orange County, CA) who drove it at that race instead of his usual GRD.
+- March 75B (Syd Demovsky): A yellow March 75B invoiced by March to Shierson and shipped 17 April 1975.
+It was intended for a French-Canadian woman driver, but when her deal fell through it was raced by Syd Demovsky (Chicago, IL) in a Doug Shierson Racing hire deal for the first two races of 1975.
+This is almost certainly the #9 car hired by DSR to Ian Grob for Mont-Tremblant 6 Jul 1975 but when that deal also fell through,the car was sold to Cliff Hansen (Laguna Beach, Orange County, CA) who drove it at that race instead of his usual GRD.
 Retained by Hansen in 1976 as a show car, and then advertised in September 1976.
 Sold to Mike Downs (El Segundo, Los Angeles County, CA) early October 1976 when the invoice identified it as chassis number 75B-8.
 It is unclear when Downs raced it, as when he advertised it in September 1978, he said it was unraced since 1976.
-To R. J. (Joe) Ordoqui (Boeing, CA) for SCCA racing in late 1978.
-Used by two further owners in west coast SCCA racing in the early 1980s.
+To R. J. (Joe) Ordoqui (Boeing, CA) for SCCA racing, starting with a SCCA Regional in November 1978.
+He rebuilt it to 77B specification over the winter, and raced it in 1979.
+Sold by Ordoqui to Dante Heredia (Downey, CA) in 1980, then sold to Mark Biro (Temple City, CA) some time around 1983.
+Subsequent history unknown, but at some point this car was used in the C Sports Racing class by Stan Goldstein (Watsonville, CA).
+In 1998, it was bought from Goldstein by Emil Leung (South Pasadena, CA), and in 2020 it was completely restored by Howard Monise.

 - March 75B (Vince Muzzin): Vince Muzzin (Northville, Michigan) drove a red #99 March 75B for Doug Shierson Racing in Formula Atlantic in 1975.
 Muzzin's main focus in 1975 was Formula Ford, but he retained the 75B for another season of Atlantic in 1976, but without any success.
 He advertised the car in November 1976, noting that it had a McCoy engine, and again in April 1977.
 Subsequent history unknown.